 Not to be confused with the weather in India, although the trope fully applies to works set in South Asia on unseasonably cool days, or with a certain anime of the same name (alternately known as Koharu Biyori).

 - Attack of the Clones, natch.
-That romantic episode on Naboo, and then suddenly Anakin's mother dies on Tatooine and the Clone Wars are kick-started.
+That romantic episode on Naboo is set during a warm, gentle summer, and then suddenly Anakin's mother dies on Tatooine and the Clone Wars are kick-started.